Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 How to add more drama and make us connect with your character

 With the cyclops, to make the scene more dramatic, I suggested a close-up where he frowns, looks down into the camera, gesturing with his hand as if daring you to ‘come on then’, with blinks and blood dripping.
+You can see this in my cyclops animation above.
 This really adds to the menace!
-You will notice the benefit of my intervention in Beni’s animation when the cyclops looks down and more into the camera.
-Something I often remind children at my workshops to do is making their puppet look at us, the audience or towards their other puppet ‘on stage’, as it helps us to connect with their character.

 Before the monsters were dispatched, I suggested a close-up shot, showing their eyes widening, brows raising in fear and surprise.